NagsCodehub/WithTypeScript/Readme.md

  To run the app just type  lite-server in command prompt

+debugging TypeScript

+Debuggin in VisualStudio can be enabled with source map files in web essentials

+Tools -> options -> WebEssentials -> TypeScript and set GenerateSourceMap option to true

  Visual Studio 2013/17 on my machine already had old version of typescript and it is causing